CenkCamkiran/ConverterMicroservice-NetCore-CQRS/README.md

 - Fetches **MP4** file's stream data from **Minio Object Storage** via File Guid data that exists in queue message.
 - Converts **MP4** file's stream data to **MP3** stream data via **FFMpeg Library** (Basically converts **MP4** file to **MP3** file).
 - New Guid is generated and **MP3** stream data is saved as **MP3** file in **Minio Object Storage**.
 - Email and New File Guid is sent to queue as message with **TTL**.
 (I used 43200000 milliseconds = 12 hours as TTL).
-The reason is i wanted to limit the requests and don't occupy too much the services.
+The reason is I wanted to limit the requests and don't occupy too much the services.
 - Complete convert process until new message arrives to queue.
 - Also error logs are sent to queue called **'errorlogs**' and info logs are sent to queue called **'otherlogs'**.
 They are ready to consumed by **Logger Microservice**.
 - It uses **Environment Variables**.
 You can pass any **RabbitMQ, Minio or ELK host, username, password into web service as environment variables in code and Docker Compose file**.
 It is more dynamic for me because, host servers of Minio and other technologies can change during development (Like Test environment and Production environment).
-- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, i thought this is good idea to implement file logging.
+- It uses **Log4Net File Logging** due to missed ElasticSearch logs (connection errors may happen during the process, I thought this is good idea to implement file logging.
 Logs never gonna be missed).

 ### Logger Microservice